 Please explain who you are, what your business is, and what it does/aims to achieve?

-I’m part of the team that’s building Trustpilot into the world’s most powerful review platform, and we’re well on our way.
+My name is Glen Manoff, I’m part of the team that’s building Trustpilot into the world’s most powerful review platform, and we’re well on our way.
 We’re a place online where every consumer can share their experience with a company and every company can invite and respond to their customers.
 By doing so in a free, open and collaborative environment we’re helping people fulfill their desire to shape and improve their world and companies to innovate and improve faster.
 Our mission is pretty simple but incredibly powerful: to bring consumer and companies together to create ever-improving experiences for everyone.
 I’ve led on our global rebrand which just went live.

 What time does your day usually start and end?